lacework/terraform-provider-lacework/website/docs/r/resource_group_aws.html.markdown

 The following arguments are supported:

 * `name` - (Required) The resource group name.
-* `accounts` - (Required) The list of Aws accounts to include in the resource group.
+* `accounts` - (Required) The list of AWS account ids to include in the resource group.
 * `description` - (Optional) The description of the resource group.
 * `enabled` - (Optional) The state of the external integration.
 Defaults to `true`.